Early dark energy constraints with late-time expansion marginalization: Dark Energy Models

 At early times ($z \gg z_c$), the EDE energy density is approximately constant with $w_{\mathrm{EDE}} \rightarrow -1$ since the field is frozen and behaves as a cosmological constant, while for $z \ll z_c$, the energy density scales as $\rho_\mathrm{EDE} \propto (1+z)^{3(1+w_n)}$.
 We will assume $n=3$ in this work, since this is the preferred value determined in previous analyses \cite{ede_can_restore}, \cite{edesptpol}.

 In order to study perturbations in the EDE fluid one also needs to specify the effective sound speed $c_s$ (the adiabatic sound speed $c_a$ is fixed by the background quantities).
 For a slow-rolling canonically normalized scalar field $c_a^2=w$ and $c_s^2=1$ \citep{gdm-hu}.
 However, this is not valid anymore when the scalar field is rapidly oscillating.
-In this case we use:
+In this case, the adiabatic sound speed takes into account variations of the equation of state: